 Elke Schwarz

-Position: Lecturer in Political Theory, Queen Mary University London
+Position: Professor of Political Theory, Queen Mary University London

 Links: Website